 The University is a tax exempt organization.
 Every effort must be made to avoid paying sales tax.
 Purchases for University business should be made through one of the acceptable methods to avoid paying sales tax and support the University’s strategic sourcing initiatives.
 Please review the list of states where Brown University is exempt from sales tax.

 All Employees: All employees seeking reimbursement of business related expenses need to be familiar with Brown’s reimbursement policies located on the Administrative Policies Website, maintain required receipts, and provide a complete business purpose for the purchase/reimbursement.
+Employees must submit expenses for reimbursement within 60 days of the expense.
+(See FAQs for additional information.)

 Manager: Managers are responsible for reviewing and approving staff expense reimbursements.
 This review includes approving the purchase and the business purpose of the transaction.